MajickTek/MiniCraftLauncher/README.md

 The SemanticVersion is often planted in the URL somewhere if the url contains the string `$version`.
 ## Roadmap
 - Add menu to open launcher folder
-- Add right-click menu on version to open version folder (to access saves and configs)
 - Add "cleaning" functionality (delete downloaded index files, jar files, and/or game folders)
+- Add config file to load the indexes (so they aren't hardcoded and the user can make their own)
 - (Future) Allow self-updating via GitHub Releases